2025–26 Ukrainian Women's Higher League

-The 2025–26 season of the Ukrainian Football Championship is the 35th season of Ukraine's women's football league.

-Consisting of two tiers, it commenced on August 3, 2025, with 5 games of Round 1 for the higher tier and September 6, 2025, for the lower tier.
+The 2025–26 Ukrainian Women's League season is the 35th season of Ukraine's top women's football league.
+It is part of the Ukrainian Women's Championship, which also includes lower 2025–26 Ukrainian Women's First League.
+It commenced on August 3, 2025, with 5 games in Round 1 and was expected to finish on May 22, 2026.

 Format

-The format of competitions for the season has changed a little bit from the previous season.
+The format of this season's competitions has changed slightly from the previous season.

-Vyshcha Liha (Higher League)

 The Higher (Vyshcha) League kept the format consisting of two stages.
 The number of participants was reduced to 10.
-At the first stage, all 10 teams play a double round-robin tournament in the first half of the season before the winter break.
+At the first stage, all 10 teams play a double-round-robin tournament in the first half of the season before the winter break.
 The top 5 teams qualify for the Championship group, and the bottom 5 teams for the Relegation group.
 The newly formed groups conduct another double round-robin tournament each.

 The top 3 teams of the Championship group qualify for the European club competitions.
 Also, the top 3 of the Relegation group, along with all 5 clubs of the Championship group, will form the new Elite League for the 2026–27 season.
 The 2 worst teams, along with the 6 best teams from the First (Persha) League, will form the new Higher (Vyshcha) League for the 2026–27 season.

-Persha Liha (First League)

-The First (Persha) League consists of two groups, both with 8 teams.
-Each group conducts a double round robin tournament, with the top 2 teams from each group qualifying for the championship play-off consisting of semi-finals, final, and the match for third place.

-The top 6 teams will be selected for the 2026–27 Higher League.